In 2011, Dollar Shave Club launched a monthly razor subscription that promised men a discount on high-quality blades delivered right to their door.

 Where the Dollar Shave Club encourages swapping out cartridges every week, ShaveMOB states that their blades are of a higher quality and need swapping half as often.
 But, other than claiming that their razors are specially manufactured, we’re not given any details as to why.

-So, ShaveMOB can save you money, but only if you’re ok swapping out cartridges less often.
-For example:
+So, ShaveMOB can save you money, but only if you’re ok swapping out cartridges less often and only if you’re willing to do it to save $1.01:

-- Two month supply (eight cartridges) of Dollar Shave Club four-blade razors is $18.
+- Two-month supply (eight cartridges) of Dollar Shave Club four-blade razors is $12.

 Another difference is that, while both companies offer different tiers of cartridges, ShaveMOB doesn’t throw in a higher quality razor handle when you move up from their base model.
 Whether Babyface or Caveman, you’re shaving with the same non-slip plastic piece.